mvdb01/wrangling-genomics/_episodes/04-variant_calling.md

 >> ~~~
 >> {: .bash}
 >>
 >> The name of the sequence follows the `>` character.
-The name is `CP000819.1 Escherichia coli B str.
+The name is `NC_012967.1 Escherichia coli B str.
 REL606, complete genome`.
->> Keep this chromosome name (`CP000819.1`) in mind, as we will use it later in the lesson.
+>> Keep this chromosome name (`NC_012967.1`) in mind, as we will use it later in the lesson.
 > {: .solution}
 {: .challenge}

-We will also download a set of trimmed FASTQ files to work with.
+We will also copy a set of trimmed FASTQ files to work with.
 These are small subsets of our real trimmed data, and will enable us to run our variant calling workflow quite quickly.

 ~~~
-$ curl -L -o sub.tar.gz https://ndownloader.figshare.com/files/14418248
+$ cp /mnt/linapps/carpentry/sub.tar.gz .
 $ tar xvf sub.tar.gz
 $ mv sub/ ~/dc_workshop/data/trimmed_fastq_small
 ~~~